 - Dry mouth

-In some cases, the symptoms from diabetes are mild or intermittent, making it difficult for someone to know if they have the condition.
+In some cases, the symptoms of diabetes are mild or intermittent, making it difficult for someone to know if they have the condition.
 This is why it is important to have a blood or urine test for diabetes during your routine physical examination at a medical facility.

 Insulin and Diet